istrategylabs/mo-cli/README.md

 * [cookiecutter](https://github.com/audreyr/cookiecutter)

 ## Usage
-Create a new project from any 'mo' cookiecutter templates straight from command line:
+Create a new project from any 'mo' cookiecutter template from command line:

 ```
 pip install mo-cli